Using the library during the COVID-19 pandemic - January 2021

-The ebooks team at the University Library have been working tirelessly over the summer to ensure you have access to many resources online.
+The ebooks team at the University Library have been working tirelessly to ensure you have access to many resources online.
 Most of the University's ebooks can be found via iDiscover.
 Please be aware that some of these providers may not appear on iDiscover, so do check the ebooks LibGuide and this regularly updated list for a full list of providers and the few collections that don't appear on iDiscover.

 If you are unable to access the platforms, please remember that you may need to log in using your raven username and password.
 Logging in to each platform may be slightly different.
 If you are unsure how to do this, please email the library team and we will take you through it.
 If you are still unable to locate the book / item you want, library staff can request that ebook be bought by the ebooks@cambridge team.
 Please email firstname.lastname@example.org.